JamieFlournoy/java-concurrent-utils/OVERVIEW.md

 #### [QueryableTimer](src/main/java/com/pervasivecode/utils/concurrent/timing/QueryableTimer.java)

-This is a timer that can be asked about its current state.
+A timer that can be asked about its current state.

 #### [StoppableTimer](src/main/java/com/pervasivecode/utils/concurrent/timing/StoppableTimer.java)

-This is simply a timer that can be stopped.
+A timer that can be stopped.

 ## Enums